openstack/keystoneauth/doc/source/using-sessions.rst

     >>> ks = client.Client(session=sess)
     >>> users = ks.users.list()

-As clients adopt this means of operating they will be created in a similar fashion by passing the Session object to the client's constructor.
+As other OpenStack client libraries adopt this means of operating they will be created in a similar fashion by passing the Session object to the client's constructor.

 Sharing Authentication Plugins